kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Make another step-size, this time of :math:`\gamma_2` units in the direction that increases :math:`y`.
 We measure the response, :math:`y_2`, and are still increasing.
 Encouraged by this, we take another step of size :math:`\gamma_3`.
 The step-sizes, :math:`\gamma_i` should be of a size that is big enough to cause a change in the response in a reasonable number of experiments, but not so big as to miss an optimum.

 Our next value of :math:`y_3` is about the same size as :math:`y_2`, indicating that we have plateaued.
 At this point we can take some exploratory steps and refit the tangential line (which now has a slope in the opposite direction).
-Or we can just use the accumulated points :math:`y = [y_{0-}, y_{0+}, y_1, y_2, y_3]` and their corresponding |x|-values to fit a non-linear curve.
+Or we can just use the accumulated points :math:`y = [y_{0-}, y_{0+}, y_1, y_2, y_3]` and their corresponding :math:`x`-values to fit a non-linear curve.
 Either way, we can then estimate a different step-size :math:`\gamma_4` that will bring us closer to the optimum.

 This univariate example is in fact what experimenters do when using the :ref:`COST approach <DOE-COST-approach>` described earlier.
 We have: